tpellegrinetti/PGPg_finder/README.md

 You will get two .dmnd files.
 If desired, you can remove the .fasta.gz files

 # Contact for more information
+If you have problems to download the PLaBAse database, or any other installation issues, please contact us.

 For dedicated support with running PGPg_finder, please contact: tpellegrinetti@usp.br